LukeSmithxyz/based.cooking/src/asian-style-chicken-sticky-sauce.md

 ## Directions

-1. Prepare the sauce by mixing the indgredients together in a bowl.
+1. Prepare the sauce by mixing the ingredients together in a bowl.
 2. Cut the chicken into bite sized pieces.
 3. Place all-purpose flour in a shallow bowl.
 Mix in garlic powder as well as salt and pepper, 1/2 tsp each.
 4. Place lightly beaten egg in another shallow bowl.